Structured Destination Intelligence for the Greater Caribbean

 Destination Records

-86 structured fields per destination: scored attributes, trip type classifications, editorial voice, vibe and archetype taxonomy, logistics, freshness metadata, and exclusion logic.
-Consistent framework across the full corpus.
+86 structured fields per destination: scored attributes, trip-type classifications, editorial voice, vibe and archetype taxonomy, logistics, freshness metadata, and exclusion logic.
+One consistent framework across the full corpus.

 Comparison Intelligence